ICAEW.com works better with JavaScript enabled.

 Allow SoundCloud audio

 This audio player is provided by Soundcloud, a third-party service.
-We do not control the cookies they set.
-Before anything is loaded we ask for your permission, as SoundCloud may place cookies on our site.
+We ask for your permission before anything is loaded as SoundCloud places cookies on our site.
+For more information on how we handle cookies, please see our privacy policy and cookies policy.
 To listen to this content on the website, please accept Statistics cookies and continue.
 Alternatively, you can access ICAEW podcasts on Spotify, Apple podcasts or YouTube.
-For more details, please review our privacy policy and cookies policy.

 Transcript